15462-s17/Scotty3D/pages/asst2_main.md

 ### Important Information

-**Due Date:** Oct 13th, 2016 11:59pm
+**Due Date:** March 1st, 2017 11:59pm

 You will need three things to complete this assignment:

-1. The [skeleton code for Scotty3D](https://github.com/15462-f16/Scotty3D)---your implementation will modify the files `meshEdit.cpp` and `halfEdgeMesh.cpp`.
+1. The [skeleton code for Scotty3D](https://github.com/15462-s17/Scotty3D)---your implementation will modify the files `meshEdit.cpp` and `halfEdgeMesh.cpp`.

-2. The [User Guide](http://15462.courses.cs.cmu.edu/fall2016/article/14) explains how to _use_ the software to an end-user.
+2. The [User Guide](http://15462-s17.github.io/Scotty3D/pages/asst2_userguide.html) explains how to _use_ the software to an end-user.

-3. The [Developer Manual](http://15462.courses.cs.cmu.edu/fall2016/article/15) explains low-level details and internals of the code to a software developer.
+3. The [Developer Manual](http://15462-s17.github.io/Scotty3D/pages/asst2_usermanual.html) explains low-level details and internals of the code to a software developer.

 Note that the User Guide is **not** the Assignment Writeup.
 The User Guide contains only instructions on how to use the software, and serves as a high-level specification of _what the software should do_.
 The Developer Guide contains information about the internals of the code, i.e., _how the software works_.
 This division is quite common in software development: there is a __design specification__ or "design spec", and an __implementation__ that implements that spec.
 Also, as in the real world, the design spec does _not_ necessarily specify every tiny detail of how the software should behave!
 Some behaviors may be undefined, and some of these details are left up to the party who implements the specification.
 A good example you have already seen is OpenGL, which defines some important rules about how rasterization should behave, but is not a "pixel-exact" specification.
 In other words, two different OpenGL implementations from two different vendors (Intel and NVIDIA, say) may produce images that differ by a number of pixels.
 Likewise, in this assignment, your implementation may differ from the implementation of your classmates in terms of the exact values it produces, or the particular collection of corner-cases it handles.
 However, as a developer you should strive to provide a solution that meets a few fundamental criteria: